Table of Contents

 Maryland CEU Requirements

-For license renewal as a travel nurse in Maryland, you must meet the following continuing education requirements:
+For license renewal as a travel nurse in Maryland, you must complete one of the following for license renewal:

-- 1,000 hours of active nursing practice within the 5 previous years; or
+- 1,000 hours of active nursing practice within 5 years; OR

 The Maryland Board of Nursing accepts continuing education courses that are approved or accredited by:

 - Area Health Education Centers (AHEC), including all local, state, and national centers

 - Professional organizations offering CEUs for the purpose of renewing a national certification for advanced practice registered nursing